-Migrants marooned in Guatemala plan surge into Mexico
+Migrants stuck in Guatemala ask free passage through Mexico

 Around him, hundreds of migrants chanted: “Here we are, and we’re not going anywhere, and if you throw us out, we’ll return!”

-Mexico has stepped up efforts in recent months to prevent migrants from reaching their desired final destination — the U.S. — under threat of trade and other sanctions from President Donald Trump.
+Mexico has stepped up efforts to prevent migrants from reaching their desired final destination — the U.S. — under threat of trade and other sanctions from President Donald Trump.

+After two caravans successfully reached the U.S. border in 2018 and early 2019, Mexico began cracking down, and by April 2019 raided the last attempt at a caravan, rounding up migrants as they walked down a highway.

-As these most recent caravans approached, Mexico sent soldiers to patrol its southern border and monitored the area with drones.
-Migrants sometimes travel via caravan for greater safety and, they hope, success in reaching the U.S.
+As this week’s caravan approached, Mexico sent soldiers to patrol its southern border and monitored the area with drones.
+Migrants sometimes travel via caravan because it provides safety in numbers and offers a chance for migrants too poor to pay smugglers.

 Prior caravans have persuaded Mexican authorities to let them cross the southern border, either for humanitarian reasons or via brute force.